Support and Wellbeing

 Student Liaison Officer

-The Disability Officer manages all issues surrounding dyslexia and disability for the College.
+The Disability Officer manages all issues surrounding dyslexia and disability for the University.
 If you have any concerns about dyslexia or any other form of disability (sight, speech, hearing impairment, mobility impairment, long term disabling medical conditions or mental health conditions) then please contact them.
 There are many adjustments that can be made to your course, study and exams that can be authorised, but the Disability Officer needs to approve these.
 All conversations are confidential.

 To ensure that our students always have someone that they can talk to at all hours, day or night, we are also a partner with the Validium Counselling Service.
 This service is available to all students and can offer advice on a range of issues.